Hand in Glove – CSR and Sustainability

 ✓ Collaborating with community engagement programmes operated by third-level colleges to support graduate and post-graduate students learning.

-✓ Engaging with local schools and employment organisations to offer work experience and training opportunities to people distanced from the labour market.
+✓ Engaging with local schools and employment organizations to offer work experience and training opportunities to people distanced from the labour market.

 ✓ Installing an efficient and eco-friendly heating system.